 - A similar piece of editing arose when Boris was live on Question Time and was asked about the importance of Honesty, (albeit an alien concept to Boris) the audience laughed out loud.
 The laughter was edited out, again with the BBC saying it had made a mistake.
 Whoops a daisy!

-- 2016 – Labour MP Stephen Doughty, no friend of his leader Jeremy Corbyn, decided to resign from the Labour party.
-BBC’s Senior Political Editor Laura Kuenssberg, got wind of it and approached Doughty to do the deed on TV.
+- 2016 – New Labour MP Stephen Doughty, no friend of his leader Jeremy Corbyn, decided to resign from the Labour party.
+BBC’s Senior Political Editor Laura Kuenssberg, got wind of it and approached Doughty to do the dirty deed on TV.
 He seems to have been more than happy to comply.
 Labour complained, of course but much good it did them.
-With the BBC now pulling “The Sun” type publicity stunts, nobody seemed to care that Doughty had resigned in public before having the decency to tender his resignation to the Party from whom, he had made his living since 2012.
+With the BBC now pulling “The Sun” type publicity stunts, nobody seemed to care that Doughty had resigned in public before having the decency to tender his resignation to the Party from whom, he had made his living for four years.
 The BBC glossed over that bit while defending their rights to broadcast news.
-Nobody has a problem with that, but I for one have a really big problem with them manufacturing news.
+Nobody has a problem with them reporting the news but I, for one, have a really big problem with them manufacturing news.

 - A BBC Panorama documentary mocked up to give the impression that Assad had used chemicals to attack his own people.
 (At a time when Syria was clearly winning the war and had no need of any Western Style False Flag operations).Nothing to do with Labour this time but a clear demonstration that the BBC are more than capable of fabricating news to facilitate political spin.
 Another Whoops a Daisy moment surely!

 - The Corbyn Hat.
 A Pseudo controversy over whether the BBC tried to make Corbyn look like a Russian KGB agent.
-I personally believe the BBC knew full well what they were doing, “Objection!”
-Sorry, I withdraw that remark your honour.
-(Addressing the readership the Judge rules that the reader must disregard the Journalists comment.)
+I personally believe the BBC knew full well what they were doing.
+Feel free to prove me wrong.

 What really made the Hat affair go with a bang was the hype that went on afterwards.
 Most viewers wouldn’t have even noticed the background of a Newsnight set, but then subliminally most people do, even if they don’t recall it.
 They certainly recall it when it’s in the following days headlines though, and especially when read in conjunction with Russian Sympathiser/KGB spy malarkey.
 Gutter press propaganda used by the BBC to spark off even more widespread Gutter press propaganda.
 That wasn’t a whoops-a-daisy moment either